 Ultimately, this is just a small sampling of sleep hypnosis research.
 In addition, we’ve seen amazing success with our clients for a variety of sleep-related conditions.

-Get Started with Sleep Hypnosis: Quick Tips
+Get Started with Hypnosis for Insomnia: Quick Tips

 Here’s some good news: You can try hypnosis in your own home tonight before you go to bed.
 A guided hypnosis recording or self-hypnosis program is designed to help you relax and unwind, and it could be the answer to resolving your sleeping problems.